Knowing the Types of Power of Attorney is Important to a Person’s Life

 The LPA should be signed when you are still healthy.

-The mental capacity declines as people age and that is a fact that cannot be hidden.
+The mental capacity declines as people age, and that is a fact that cannot be hidden.
 With age and getting older, there might come a time when others need to step in and make decisions on a person’s behalf.
 We need to this type of power of attorney during times like those.

 It is sad when a loved one can no longer care for themselves and a declining mental ability to make logical decisions.
 A person may feel tragic when they have to act on behalf of their parents who had a stroke and cannot properly communicate anymore.
 Their parents could have developed dementia, senility and Alzheimer’s disease.
 Another case is when a parent falls and becomes unconscious.